mvadari/xrpl-docs/Atomic.md

 ### A.8: Is it possible for inner transactions to end up in a different ledger than the outer transaction?

 No, because the inner transactions skip the transaction queue.
+They are already effectively processed by the queue via the outer transaction.

 ### A.9: How does this work in conjunction with [XLS-49d](https://github.com/XRPLF/XRPL-Standards/discussions/144)?
 If I give a signer list powers over the `Atomic` transaction, can it effectively run all transaction types?